HenrySomeCode/Athena-Personal-Assistant/README.md

 * Announce weather's information

+* A learner:
   * Learn from me to answer random question
+  * Get questions from me and answer.
+Fix the answer based on mine.

+* A Teacher:
+  * Randomly pops up at a time in a day and asks me some questions :
+    * Show the real answer
+    * Compare the answer given and real

 ## (Feature) Run Python app on windows startup.